Bibi Jawindi:

 Central Mausoleum:

 The primary tomb of Bibi Jawindi represents a link of the spirit with the saint and craftsmanship of architectural brilliance reflecting that devotion.
-Located in Uch Sharif this is one of the most magnificent building that were built with reflection of Persian, central Asian and south Asian architecture of that era.
 The size and shape of the mausoleum along with the remaining part of the dome – an octagon, symbolizes the number 8 in Islamic culture – related to the paradize and balance.

 Covered with outer domes of blue and white colored tiles with flower patterns and Quranic verses, this mausoleum has spiritual as well aesthetic look.
 The concept of symmetry and geometrical shape of the structure also somehow related to the Sufi teaching as to unity and the duality of the physical and spiritual worlds.
 Regardless of different epochs passing and different or the different circumstances of climate impact, people remain astounding by the mausoleum coming from different parts of the Earth.
 As the main object presented on the site, the mausoleum of Bibi Jawindi also unites the principles of deification and identity by being a shrine and a symbol of love, wisdom and spiritual guidance left by the saint.